 Start your Mindfulness journey with MinDWell-u

-Faculty and staff at UBC can access on-demand and drop-in mediations, along with a whole host of wellbeing webinars with MindWell-U.
+Faculty and staff at UBC can access on-demand and drop-in mediations, along with a whole host of wellbeing webinars with MindWell-U. Sign-up for your free account and start exploring all the mindfulness content that suits your needs.

 Take the MindWell 30-day Mindfulness challenge